pippinbarr/cart253/topics/making/from-idea-to-plan.md

 > - If the end of the tongue hits the fly, it is caught and resets to the left
 > - If the fly reaches the righthand side it resets to the left

 This is now a pretty good specification of something we could start to plan out in code!
-There are stills things that are underspecified, like exactly what the frog and fly look like, or how fast the tongue moves, or the speed of the fly, but these are likely things we'll want to figure out once we're working on the code itself.
+There are still things that are underspecified, like exactly what the frog and fly look like, or how fast the tongue moves, or the speed of the fly, but these are likely things we'll want to figure out once we're working on the code itself.

 The next step would be to think about this more in terms of what needs to happen in the *program* version of this.
 Particularly thinking in terms of the key *things* we need to represent (in variables) and the things that will *happen* both at the beginning (in setup) and each frame (in draw).